 Aug 2018: Raised $102 million from Andreesen Horowitz, Polychain Capital, SV Angel, Aspect Ventures, Village Global, Multicoin Capital, Scalar Capital, and Amino Capital, KR1, as well as DFINITY community members.

-Nov 2019: Copper release: the SDK and Motoko (the beginning of the metallurgy named releases)
+Nov 2019: Copper release: SDK and Motoko (start of metallurgy named releases)

-June 2020: Tungsten release: opened up test network to certain developers
+June 2020: Tungsten release: opened test network to certain developers

-Sep 2020: Sodium Network: unveiled Network Nervous System and economics of IC ecosystem
+Sep 2020: Sodium Network: unveiled Network Nervous System/economics of IC ecosystem

-Dec 2020: Mercury alpha release: Launched alpha mainnet of the Internet Computer
+Dec 2020: Mercury alpha release: Launched alpha mainnet of Internet Computer

 May 2021: Mercury official release: Internet Computer genesis event; mainnet and ICP token launched

+Now let’s take a look at what the Internet Computer is made of.
 The internet computer has many different components: subnets, nodes, canisters, the NNS, neurons, proposals, votes, ICP, and cycles.
-Let’s briefly define each one to help you better understand what the Internet Computer is made of.

 Nodes: A node is a single machine running somewhere in the world.
 Nodes combine their computing power and run the Internet Computer Protocol.